cockpit-project/cockpit-project.github.io/external/bots/README.md

 ## Image location

 Downloaded images are stored into ~/.cache/cockpit-images/ by default.
-If you want to change that, you can set the `cockpit.bots.images-data-dir` variable with `git config` to a directory where to store the pristine virtual machine images.
+If you want to change that, you can set `$COCKPIT_IMAGES_DATA_DIR` or the `cockpit.bots.images-data-dir` variable with `git config` to a directory where to store the pristine virtual machine images.
 For example:

     git config cockpit.bots.images-data-dir /srv/cockpit/images